814 Outside Employment, Extra Compensation, and Dual Services Agreements

 All outside professional activities that relate to an employee’s position or job duties and extra compensation must be disclosed pursuant to this policy.
 However, the prohibitions against engaging in extra compensation and outside employment do not apply in the following circumstances:

-F. Salaries paid to academic year faculty for teaching in summer sessions which are not considered extra compensation.
-See Policy 221 Faculty Compensation during Summe Session;
+G. Salaries paid to academic year faculty for teaching in summer sessions which are not considered extra compensation.
+See Policy 221 Faculty Compensation during Summer Session;

-G. Any activities of an employee that do not interfere, conflict, or compete with his/her duties and responsibilities to the University as determined by the employee’s supervisor.
+H. Any activities of an employee that do not interfere, conflict, or compete with his/her duties and responsibilities to the University as determined by the employee’s supervisor in compliance with Policy 12 Conflict of Interest.

 A. Extra Compensation.
 Payment by the University for work that is: (1) performed on behalf of the University; (2) outside the employee’s normal work schedule; and (3) not within the scope of the employee’s standard work duties.
 Extra compensation is to be used primarily for non-credit work, public service activities of the institution, or, in extraordinary circumstances (typically off-campus or resulting from irregular schedules), for credit courses.
 Extra compensation is not intended for those regularly scheduled, recurring non-credit or credit courses which should be planned and budgeted as a regular part of the faculty teaching load.